 - Framework-first approach to conceptual understanding of mathematics

-- Year-round, individualized progress monitoring via standardized tests
+- Year-round, individualized progress monitoring

 - Professional Learning Communities for consistency among teaches

-- Weekly art, library, music and physical education instruction; optional Spanish and choir
+- Weekly art, library, music and physical education instruction; optional Spanish

 - Chef-prepared, whole foods hot lunch program

-- St. Joseph Club before/after school care
+- St. Joseph Club after school care

 Learn why Catholic schools are so effective by attending one of our upcoming open houses.
-Then, learn about tuition, grants and the registration process.

 WHERE FAITH COMES TO LIFE